 If you are not a library member then you can join at any one of our 3 Library Centres.
 We need you to bring in some photographic identification which includes your name and address such as a driver’s licence or proof of age card.
 If you don’t have this then 2 forms of personal identification with your name and address are required such as a health care card and a utility bill.
 Alternatively you can join online here.

 If you are under 18 years of age then a parent or guardian will need to register you for a library card.
 16-18 year old’s living independently will be required to provide Centrelink card or documentation as proof together with personal identification as above.

-I have an idea for a residency, program or partnership.
+I have an idea for a library program or partnership.
 Who can I contact?

 We would love to hear from you!
 Complete an EOI here.